x-m-el/ember-data-table/README.md

 How to show different things in Ember Data Table

 - `@fields` :: List of fields to render with extra options.
 The fields are split by spaces.
 Splitting a field with a colon (`:`) makes the first element be the attribute and the second be the label.
 Use an `_` to render a space in the label.
 E.g.: `@fields="label:Name priceInEuros:Euro_price"`.
-- `@sortableFields` :: List of fields by which the user may sort.
+- `@sortableFields` :: List or space-separated string of fields by which the user may sort.
-  Fields should use the attribute names of `@fields` and are split by spaces.
+  Fields should use the attribute names of `@fields`.
 By default all fields are sortable.
-Set to an empty list to disable sorting.
+Set to an empty list or empty string to disable sorting.
 - `@noDataMessage` :: Custom message to show when no data is available.
   The `:no-data-message` block can be used as an alternative to provide styling.